apratimshaw/bert-base-uncased/README.md

 ## Model variations

 BERT has originally been released in base and large variations, for cased and uncased input text.
-The uncased models also strips out an accent markers.
+The uncased models also strips out any accent markers.
 Chinese and multilingual uncased and cased versions followed shortly after.
 Modified preprocessing with whole word masking has replaced subpiece masking in a following work, with the release of two models.
 Other 24 smaller models are released afterward.